superstes/growautomation/docs/source/config/script.rst

   # command to be executed to stop the actor:
   python3 L298N.py reverse "{\"connection\": {\"fwd\": \"19\", \"rev\": \"26\", \"time\": \"20\"}}"

-The script can then load that config - in python3 this can be done like this:
+The script can then load that config - in python3 it can be done like this:

 .. code-block:: python3